melsman/melsman.github.io/cv.md

 #### Publications

+* [2023b] Martin Elsman and Troels Henriksen.
+Parallelism in a Region Inference Context.
+In Proceedings of the 44th ACM SIGPLAN International Conference on Programming Language Design and Implementation (PLDI ’23), Orlando, Florida, USA.
+June 17-21, 2023.

+* [2023a] Martin Elsman.
+Garbage-Collection Safety for Region-Based Type-Polymorphic Programs.
+In Proceedings of the 44th ACM SIGPLAN International Conference on Programming Language Design and Implementation (PLDI ’23), Orlando, Florida, USA.
+June 17-21, 2023.

+* [2022] Martin Elsman, Fritz Henglein, Robin Kaarsgaard, Mikkel K. Mathiesen, and Robert Schenck.
+Combinatory adjoints and differentiation.
+In Ninth Workshop on Mathematically Structured Functional Programming (MSFP 2022).
+Munich, Germany.
+April, 2022.

+* [2021a Troels Henriksen and Martin Elsman.
+Towards Size-Dependent Types for Array Programming.
+In Proceedings of the 8th ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY ‘21).
+Virtual Event.
+June, 2021.

 * [2021] Martin Elsman and Niels Hallenberg.
 Integrating region memory management and tag-free generational garbage collection.
 In Journal of Functional Programming (JFP).
 Volume 31, E4.
 Cambridge University Press.
 February 2021.

 * [2020a] Martin Elsman and Ken Friis Larsen.
 Efficient Translation of Certain Irregular Data-Parallel Array Comprehensions (Extended Abstract).
 In Draft Proceedings of the 21st International Symposium on Trends in Functional Programming (TFP '20).
 Krakow, Poland.
 February 2020.
 PDF.